abari212/covid-19/README.md

 This repository contains both codes and data (UN World Health Organisation data, as a case) to help to trace and model the spread of covid-19.
 Tracing has been found to be an effective measure to curb the spread of covid-19, in addition to physical distancing.
 “Slowing the spread of the infection is nearly as important as stopping it”, NY Times (27 March 2020). https://www.nytimes.com/article/flatten-curve-coronavirus.html

-The script can be more at useful at a much more granular scale, such as a municipality/city. https://www.linkedin.com/posts/abdallah-bari-2a788b14_covid19-patterns-physicaldistancing-activity-6652257884052742144-7_Tv
+The script can be more relevant at a much more granular scale, such as a municipality/city. https://www.linkedin.com/posts/abdallah-bari-2a788b14_covid19-patterns-physicaldistancing-activity-6652257884052742144-7_Tv

 The UN-WHO data used consists of two sets, one on the virus incidence (number of cases) and one on the geo-location information of the area where the incidence occurred.
 The data on the incidence was extracted from UN-WHO daily reports and the data on the geo-location from Google.
 Case illustration at https://github.com/abari212/covid-19/blob/master/spread_w.gif